-In forestry in particular and within global trade in general, a significant amount of work is already digitalised or automated to various degrees.
+In forestry, in particular, and within global trade in general, a significant amount of work is already digitalised or automated to various degrees.
 For example, the business processes of tendering raw materials, production and sorting.
 However, export and logistics fields are still plagued by inefficiencies of manual processes.
-Our two clients in northern and eastern Europe have told us of the past situations, occurring through their old working methods, where the staff on holiday leave still needed to keep track of shipment status and deadlines.
-Another situation that was brought to our attention was when sending the original shipment documents were forgotten.
+Our two clients in northern and eastern Europe have told us of past situations, occurring through their old working methods, where the staff on holiday leave still needed to keep track of shipment status and deadlines.
+Another situation that was brought to our attention was when sending the original shipment, documents were forgotten.
 This has been discovered by the importer only six weeks afterwards, whilst the cargo was counting up demurrage and detention fees during that time.
-Using the Centersource platform can eliminate such occurrences.
+Using the Timber Exchange platform can eliminate such occurrences.

 The onset of emails and excel computing can be called the starting point of the digital workspace.
-However, what separates a basic digital workplace of the past with the currently available digital potential is the ability to track process completion, generate automated necessary tasks, assign them to designated stuff, track process completion and see the timing affects that one task can have on the rest of the process.
+However, what separates a basic digital workplace of the past from the currently available digital potential is the ability to track process completion, generate automated necessary tasks, assign them to designated staff, track process completion, and see the timing effects that one task can have on the rest of the process.

 One of the key aspects of an efficient digital workplace is the unified communication stream across the online and offline modes that creates a shared view accessible for all employees from a variety of devices.
 Keeping track of all communications across platforms creates transparency and increases the accountability of actions, tasks and criteria of completion.
 Which in turn positively affects the efficiency of the business operations.

-At Centersource we understand the importance of guiding our clients through getting used to new business routines and processes.
+At Timber Exchange, we understand the importance of guiding our clients through getting used to new business routines and processes.
 This is why we offer a personalized onboarding set-up process that considers the specific needs of your company.
-After the initial introduction, we will help you register your team structure and your first deals on the platform with a live one on one session.
+After the initial introduction, we will help you register your team structure and your first deals on the platform with a live one-on-one session.
 The platform adoption is structured as a clear step-by-step action plan that will gradually introduce tools one by one, which is essential for a successful implementation process.
-As your workflow stays the same, with the incremental changes the increase in efficiency will be all the more evident.
+As your workflow stays the same, with the incremental changes, the increase in efficiency will be all the more evident.

-After the onboarding process completes, our Customer Success team will engage with our clients for a continuous endeavor to proactively help them to achieve desired business outcomes.
-This ongoing support will help them to get the maximized benefits out of our platform along with learning new skills.
+After the onboarding process completes, our Customer Success team will engage with our clients in a continuous endeavour to proactively help them to achieve desired business outcomes.
+This ongoing support will help them get the maximized benefits out of our platform along with learning new skills.
 Meanwhile, the Customer Support team will be able to resolve any emerging issues.